civo/docs/content/docs/machine-learning/index.md

 ### What is Kubeflow?

-[Kubeflow](https://www.kubeflow.org/) is a open source machine learning platform developed by Google to accelerate the development cycle of machine learning experiments to run at scale on Kubernetes.
+[Kubeflow](https://www.kubeflow.org/) is an open source machine learning platform developed by Google to accelerate the development cycle of machine learning experiments to run at scale on Kubernetes.

 Kubeflow provides a way for multiple end users with diverse expertise to collaborate together.
 A Kubernetes infrastructure engineer, machine learning engineer and a data analyst will all find themselves at home within the ecosystem.